 Regardless of how hard you try, there will be packaged items in stores that you may need to buy.
 Try and choose wisely by buying from brands that make recyclable or compostable packaging, like Back to Nature and Nature’s Path.
 Keep in mind that sometimes compostable packaging can only be collected when brought to a designated composting facility.
 If you’re just getting started, here’s how to check if materials are recyclable and a guide to sustainable in-store snacks.

 Create Good Habits and Get Creative

 Develop good habits to make the zero waste process smoother.
-Set aside your tote bags and reusable bulk bags in an easily accessible spot, so you don’t have to search for them before you leave for the store.
+Set aside your tote bags and reusable bulk bags in an easily accessible spot so you don’t have to search for them before you leave for the store.
 This can include putting them in your car or near the door.

-Before you buy a pantry staple, ask yourself if you can make at home instead.
+Before you buy a pantry staple, ask yourself if you can make it at home instead.
 This applies to salad dressing, bread, hummus, and more.
 Then, only buy the bulk ingredients you need.
-Give this guide to homemade kitchen pantry staples a read and see which ones you can make.
+Give this guide to homemade kitchen pantry staples a read and see which ones you can create yourself.
 Be imaginative in your approach instead of seeing it as a chore.
 Challenge yourself, but don’t set impossible goals.

 When trying to shop sustainably, do your best and build upon the smaller actions that you know you can get right almost every time.
 We can’t totally scrub all waste from our routines but you can certainly do your part and encourage others in the meantime.